cytopia/ansible-modules/README.md

 # you can make sure to only run the cloudformation_diff in ansible --check mode
 # to view the diff, you must also specify --diff

+# Get changes for the template only and ignore
+# the template description.
+# Local stack file can be json or yaml.
+# Diff is shown in yaml.
 - name: "diff Cloudformation template: {{ cfn_stack_name }}"
   cloudformation_diff:
     stack_name: "{{ cfn_stack_name }}"